The New Star Material in the Medical Field: Nitinol

 Bladder Stents: Nitinol may expand and support bladder passages when treating bladder strictures or obstructions.

-Urological Probes: Probes made of Nitinol, such as biopsy or therapeutic probes, may be required to obtain samples or perform therapeutic procedures during urological examinations or surgeries.
+Urological Probes: Doctors may use Nitinol probes, such as biopsy or therapeutic probes, to obtain samples or perform therapeutic procedures during urological examinations or surgeries.

-Artificial Urinary Sphincter: To restore urinary control and treat urinary incontinence or urethral sphincter dysfunction, an artificial urinary sphincter made of nickel-titanium alloy may be required.
+Artificial Urinary Sphincter: To restore urinary control and treat urinary incontinence or urethral sphincter dysfunction, doctors may implant an artificial urethral sphincter made of Nitinol.

 7. Orthopaedics

-Bone Implants: Nitinol is commonly used in the manufacture of bone implants such as bone plates, nails, and screws.
+Bone Implants: Manufacturers commonly use Nitinol to make bone implants such as bone plates, nails, and screws.
 These implants can treat fractures, bone fractures, or defects, provide stability and support, and promote bone healing.

 Vertebral Screws: Vertebral screws used in spinal surgery may be made of Nitinol.
 These screws are implanted into the spine and are used to hold the vertebral bones in place to stabilize the vertebrae and promote spinal healing.